Navigate the portal

 - Show diagnostics

-This opens the main support area for the Azure portal and includes documentation options for a variety of common questions.
-One of the hidden areas here is the New support request link which is on this page.
-This is how you can open a support ticket with the Azure team.
+Help + support opens the main help and support area for the Azure portal and includes documentation options for a variety of common questions.
+One of the hidden areas here is the New support request link, which is on this page.
+This link is how you can open a support ticket with the Azure team.

 All Azure customers can access billing, quota, and subscription-management support.
 The availability of support for other issues depends on the support plan you have.